jochenalt/Ondine/docs/Drive.md

 <img  height="200px" src="../images/beltdrive/IMG_20180922_095326.jpg" >
 <img  height="200px" src="../images/beltdrive/IMG_20180922_095413.jpg" >

-Assembly starts with the enclosure and the output wheel
+Assembly starts with the enclosure and the output wheel.
+The three screws are used later on to screw the motor holder.
+In order to not let them fall into the enclsure during assembly, I glued them into the enclosure.

 <img  height="300px" src="../images/beltdrive/IMG_20180922_092706.jpg" >
 <img  height="300px" src="../images/beltdrive/IMG_20181013_113918.jpg" >

-Then the big wheel and the output timing belt is added
+Then the big wheel and the output timing belt is added (the stains on the top of the enclosure is my blood)

 <img  height="300px" src="../images/beltdrive/IMG_20181013_114005.jpg" >